 RewardPay has an easily understood concept of payees and payments.
 Payees can be set up and stored for reuse, while payments are made on demand to the stored payees.
 Payees and payments can be created by hand on the website, or by uploading batch files for larger payment runs.

-Payments will take around 3 to 4 business days to hit the recipient’s account, so this isn’t a service to use for last minute or quickly needed payments.
+Payments will take 3-4 business days to hit the recipient’s account, so this isn’t a service to use for last minute or quickly needed payments.

 When you go to make a payment to a previously created payee, you can then add payment reference details – one for your own credit card statement, and the other for the recipient’s bank account.